SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-Quite naturally, this optimal holding in risky asset can fit into a two-step portfolio construction process, which involves building the portfolios of risky assets first and then take this or these portfolios as risky assets and determine their allocation as per the holding derived.
+Quite naturally, this optimal holding in risky asset fits into a two-step portfolio construction process, which involves building the portfolios of risky assets first and then determine the allocation within these risky portfolios and risk free asset.
 Looking into the values required for the calculation of this optimal holding, drawdown threshold is predefined; current drawdown is observable; As to risk aversions, expected return and volatility, they are the standard inputs to a traditional Markowitz portfolio optimization.
-Essentially, if the Markowtize optimization is used for portfolio construction, we can add drawdown protection on top of it wihout additional estimation jobs.
+Essentially, we can add drawdown protection on top of a Markowitz based portfolio management process wihout additional estimation jobs.

 Such a two-step process can be applied regularly at each rebalancing or as a response to the case of large deviation to the optimal risky holding or at both scenarios.
 Instantly, it raises the question: how often do we want to rebalance and how big is a deviation that we need to respond.
 This is a tradeoff involves tolerace on breaking the maximum drawdown threshold, transaction cost and return.
 For one hand, the optimality of the risky asset holding holds in the context of continous allocation.
 More frequent rebalancings and smaller deviations to respond leads to a higher chance of fufilling the maximum drawdown threshold.
 While on the other hand, they lead to more transaction costs and lower holding in risky asset hence a loss for expected returns.